amritsharma/writing-challenge/Jan5-OpenAQ.md

 #### 3. Export as CSV or JSON
 By default, the API response will be a JSON object.
-You can append `&format=csv` to the API call.
+You can append `&format=csv` to the API call to get CSV instead.

 #### 4. Understanding the API Response